Britain's premier multi-instrumental entertainer |

 of the resort's 'top solo artist', and pantomime

-has a great natural talent.
-Last year Andy made his 200th guest appearance with The Ken Dodd Happiness Show, and The Stage recently called Andy 'the busiest man in showbusiness' because as well as being a popular name in variety and pantomime, he also makes regular cabaret appearances at top hotels around Britain and aboard cruise ships worldwide.
-In 2007, Andy followed a summer season in Margate with the release of his fourth CD, Bring Me Sunshine, and then starred in Christmas Seaside Special at the Pier Pavilion Theatre, Cromer.
-And 2008 looks set to be his busiest year yet... |
+for which he has a great natural talent.
+Last year Andy made his 300th guest appearance with The Ken Dodd Happiness Show, and The Stage recently called Andy 'the busiest man in showbusiness' because as well as being a popular name in variety and pantomime, he also makes regular cabaret appearances at top hotels around Britain and aboard cruise ships worldwide.
+Since 2008 Andy has been presenting Andy's Attic on the internet radio station Retro Jukebox.
+His most recent television appearances have been two interviews on Cruising With The Stars (Sky 284) and appearances on two of Frank Skinner's BBC documentaries.
+2017 has seen Andy working in Finland, Spain and Central America in addition to the usual British tour schedule, and he is also producing and directing a season of variety shows at the Belgrade Theatre, Coventry. |

 His CD Ukulele Serenade immediately set me smiling and lifted my spirits - Peter Kingston, The Guardian |